jamesturner-dev/cb/README.md

 I'm currently working on the edit link section so if it's wonky, it's under construction.

 Once that is done change into each directory ( front end and backend ) run npm install in each, and then npm run dev to start them each up.
-I figure out something less clumsy.
+I will figure out something less clumsy as time permits.

 ### TODO's

+- decide how to do the tokens.
+I don't want to use local storage, use the cookie.

 - ~~Add Submit Link form~~.